St. John's Seminary

 Catholic Charities of Los Angeles Inc.

 is the social service arm of the archdiocese.
+It is a separate California public benefit corporation with an independent Board of Trustees; the archbishop is the sole member.
 Its roots are in the

 early days of Los Angeles when Catholic women organized to provide